-Any Plan Fiduciary considering whether to purchase Notes on behalf of a Plan should consult with its counsel regarding the applicability of the fiduciary responsibility and prohibited transaction provisions of ERISA and the Code to a related investment and the availability of any prohibited transaction exemptions.
-The sale of the Notes to a Plan is in no respect a representation by the Issuer that this investment meets all relevant requirements with respect to investments by Plans generally or any particular Plan or that this investment is appropriate for any such Plans generally or any particular Plan.
+Any Plan Fiduciary considering whether to purchase Notes (other than the Class 1B-1 and Class 1B-2 Notes or RCR Notes for which Class 1B-1 and Class 1B-2 Notes may be exchanged, which Plans may not acquire) on behalf of a Plan should consult with its counsel regarding the applicability of the fiduciary responsibility and prohibited transaction provisions of ERISA and the Code to a related investment and the availability of any prohibited transaction exemptions.
+The sale of the Notes to a Plan is in no respect a representation by the Issuer or the Initial Purchasers that this investment meets all relevant requirements with respect to investments by Plans generally or any particular Plan or that this investment is appropriate for any such Plans generally or any particular Plan.